Albert-Gao/ent-reproduce/README.md

 ## Structure

+- ent:<br/>
-- ent/schema : all ent schemas
+  --schema: all ent schemas<br/>
-- ent/rules : all ent privacy rules
+  --rules: all ent privacy rules

+- entgen: ent generated code
+- tests: golang tests for reproducing the issue

 ## How to reproduce